OCDChinatown: Selected Projects

 In September 2020, SELF-PORTRAIT WITH ONE FOOT FORWARD AND ONE HAND REACHING OUT, a monumental painting by Nash Glynn, was presented at OCDChinatown.
 The four-foot canvas depicted the artist herself—naked and striding through a forested landscape toward a distant rainbow.
 Over the course of a year, Glynn slowly painted this striking piece, blending serenity with emotional intensity.
 The exhibition was presented in a unique, intimate format, where only one viewer at a time could experience the work.
 This approach underscored the deeply personal and transgressive nature of the painting.
 As a transdisciplinary artist, Glynn's work engaged with themes of identity, transformation, and transcendence.
 The painting's movement was transduced into stillness, while its potential opened a new path for personal and collective revaluation.
 In the January 2021 issue of Artforum, actress and writer Hari Nef featured the opening and the work in her essay, OPENINGS: NASH GLYNN.
 Of the artist, Nef wrote: "Her body is pink and toned, perched in contrapposto at the edge of a classic American landscape.
 She’s a colossus.
 There’s green at her feet—definitely grass, some pines maybe, a smear of amber near the horizon.
 The landscape submits to the Yves Klein blue of a sky she’s turning toward, collapsing longitude and altitude in the lean of her hip.
 Clouds bloom around and above her; they’re mauve, like the ones at sunset over a beach town.
 Except there’s no sun in the sky, no source of pink to crush purple in a white cloud.
 In the absence of sun, there is Nash Glynn, her body turning away.
 But her head is turned toward me.
 She looks down at me.
 She extends her hand.
 Or maybe she’s pointing.
 Just visible on the horizon is a rainbow."
 This painting, acquired by the Tate Modern, is celebrated for its emotional depth and formal innovation.
-It marked a pivotal moment in Glynn's burgeoning career that further solidified her place in the contemporary art world.
+It marked a pivotal moment in Glynn's career that further solidified her place in the contemporary art world.